 (c) any other device or process that has been approved by the district inspector under subregulation (2);

-“FFFP” means film forming fluoroprotein foam;
+FFFP means film forming fluoroprotein foam;

-“notice of registration”, in relation to a diesel unit, means notice of registration issued by the district inspector under regulation 10.50 for that diesel unit;
+notice of registration, in relation to a diesel unit, means notice of registration issued by the district inspector under regulation 10.50 for that diesel unit;

-“opacity measurement” means a measurement of opacity or smoke units that can be converted using the Smoke Meter Conversion Chart in Appendix 4 to ADR 30/00;
+opacity measurement means a measurement of opacity or smoke units that can be converted using the Smoke Meter Conversion Chart in Appendix 4 to ADR 30/00;

-“opacity meter” means an opacity meter or smoke meter approved in accordance with section 30.3.3 of ADR 30/00;
+opacity meter means an opacity meter or smoke meter approved in accordance with section 30.3.3 of ADR 30/00;

-“register number” or “registration number”, in relation to a diesel unit, means the number issued by the district inspector in the notice of registration for the diesel unit.
+register number or registration number, in relation to a diesel unit, means the number issued by the district inspector in the notice of registration for the diesel unit.

 (2) The district inspector may approve in writing a device or process for the purposes of the definition of an “exhaust treatment device” in subregulation (1) if the district inspector is satisfied that the device or process has been demonstrated to reduce harmful exhaust emissions.